Mary Jo Bang, 1946- . American Author.

 William Jay Smith, 1918-.
 American Author.

-William Jay Smith (April 22, 1918 – ) is an American poet, critic, and translator.
+William Jay Smith (April 22, 1918 – August 18, 2015) was an American poet, critic, and translator.
 Born in Winnfield, Louisiana, Smith was brought up at Jefferson Barracks, Missouri, south of St. Louis.
 He received his A.B. and M.A. from Washington University in St. Louis, and continued his studies at Columbia University, and Oxford University as a Rhodes Scholar.
-Smith served as a poetry consultant to the Library of Congress (the position now known as the U.S. Poet Laureate) from 1968 until 1970, and has been a member of The Academy of Arts and Letters since 1975, as well as a former vice-president for literature.
+Smith served as a poetry consultant to the Library of Congress (the position now known as the U.S. Poet Laureate) from 1968 until 1970.
+He became a member of The Academy of Arts and Letters since 1975, and served one term as vice-president for literature.

-Although Smith is equally at home in most literary genres, he is probably best known today for his work as a translator and for the role he has played in introducing the work of numerous foreign authors to English-speaking audiences, winning him awards from both the French Academy, the Swedish Academy, and the Hungarian government.
-Smith’s early work as a translator was directed towards French literature, including Poems of a Multimillionaireby Valery Larbaud (1955) and Selected Writings of Jules Laforgue (1956).
+Although Smith was equally at home in most literary genres, he is probably best known today for his work as a translator and for the role he played in introducing the work of numerous foreign authors to English-speaking audiences, winning him awards from both the French Academy, the Swedish Academy, and the Hungarian government.
+Smith’s early work as a translator was directed towards French literature, including Poems of a Multimillionaire by Valery Larbaud (1955) and Selected Writings of Jules Laforgue (1956).

 The William Jay Smith Papers correspondence from literary figures dating back to the 1940s, including a substantial group of letters from Russian, Hungarian, and other Eastern European authors.
 Numerous letters from publishers, editors, scholars, and friends are also present in the collection.
 The Smith Papers also include manuscripts and editorial matter towards his published work, as well as a large collection of manuscripts by other authors.
 Finally, the Smith Papers include a large assortment of miscellaneous material relating to specific writing projects, academic work, literary awards panels, Smith’s travel, family and other personal papers, all of which help document in detail the career of this American literary figure.